 Thanks to Chant West, we are providing returns for their five diversified pension fund categories – Conservative, Balanced, Growth, High Growth and All Growth.
 These are the same categories Chant West uses for accumulation funds and generally hold the same underlying investments.
 This means pension fund returns are driven by the same factors as accumulation fund returns.

-See also: Monthly super returns and Annual pension performance.
+See also: Monthly super returns and annual pension performance.

-The table below shows median pension fund performance across various timeframes for five investment categories to the end of August 2025.
+The table below shows median pension fund performance across various timeframes for five investment categories to the end of October 2025.

 Leave a Reply